Gutfeld!

-Gutfeld!, known as The Greg Gutfeld Show from 2015 to 2021, is an American late night news and conservative political satire talk show on Fox News Channel, created and presented by Greg Gutfeld.
-It airs at 11:00 P.M.
-ET on weeknights, with an encore episode airing Saturdays at 7 P.M.
+Gutfeld! is an American conservative news and political satire talk show on Fox News Channel, weekdays at 10:00 p.m.
+ET, presented by Greg Gutfeld.
+The show debuted on May 31, 2015, as The Greg Gutfeld Show with Greg Gutfeld as host and Kat Timpf and Joanne Nosuchinsky as panelists.
+After Nosuchinsky left the show in 2016 to pursue an acting career, Tyrus joined as a regular panelist.

+Since early 2016, Gutfeld! has been taped in front of a live studio audience and features a combination of political satire, comedy, and discussion regarding current events.
+It airs new episodes weeknights during primetime at 10:00 p.m.
 ET.
-In the event of breaking news, the show is preempted by an extra hour of Fox News @ Night.
-The show debuted on May 31, 2015, with Greg Gutfeld as host and Kat Timpf and Joanne Nosuchinsky as panelists.
-After Nosuchinsky left the show in 2016 to pursue an acting career, Tyrus joined as the other regular panelist.
-Gutfeld! has been taped in front of a live studio audience since early 2016, and features a combination of political satire, comedy, and discussion regarding current events.

-As of November 2022, it averages 2.5 million viewers, making it the most-watched late-night show in the United States, a position it has held since August of that year.
+From 2007 to 2015, Gutfeld hosted a similar late-night show on Fox News called Red Eye.